holgerthies/coq-aern/README.md

 Code extraction is defined in the following file:

-- `Extract.v`
+- `extract.v`

 After processing this file, Coq produces Haskell files, one for each example.
 The files need minor mechanical post-processing described below.
 The extracted post-processed compilable code is also readily available in folder [extracted-examples/src](extracted-examples/src).
-For example, the extracted version of `realmax` is in file `Max.hs`.
+For example, the extracted version of `real_max` is in file `Max.hs`.

 ### 2.1.
 Post-processing

-1. Add the following import statements
+1. Add the following statements after the last import statement in the generated file:

     ```Haskell
+    import MixedTypesNumPrelude (ifThenElse)
     import qualified Numeric.OrdGenericBool as OGB
+    import qualified Unsafe.Coerce as UC
+    import qualified Control.Monad
-    import MixedTypesNumPrelude (ifThenElse)
+    import qualified Data.Functor
     import qualified MixedTypesNumPrelude as MNP
     import qualified Math.NumberTheory.Logarithms as Logs
     import qualified AERN2.Real as AERN2

+    __uc :: a -> b
+    __uc = UC.unsafeCoerce
+    __K :: a -> AERN2.CKleenean
+    __K = UC.unsafeCoerce
+    __R :: a -> AERN2.CReal
+    __R = UC.unsafeCoerce
     ```

 ## 3. Executing extracted code